Architectural and urban project

 – Parametric modeling to explore project variations.

-– Construction of the BIM model for project management
+– Construction of BIM models for project management

-– Production of virtual environment for project presentation.
+– Production of virtual environments for project presentation.

-Technical knowledge of architecture in terms of building heating
+Technical knowledge of architecture relating to building thermal

-and building energy productionThis P710 project group could be linked with CTID 924 for the digital manufacture of the model and the – Po7- Gateways could be established with the SAPI seminar in order to initiate a research questioning on a concrete situation and more generally with the MAAC laboratory and its teachers.
+and building energy production.For this P710 project group, links can be established with the SAPI seminar, to initiate research questions on a concrete situation, and more generally with the MAAC laboratory and its teaching staff.

-Bi-weekly phase-by-phase reporting according to progress at appropriate scales and publication on a WEB platform
+Twice-weekly reports in phases, according to progress at the appropriate scales, and publication on a WEB platform

 Assessment on 3 levels: